 Express and specific consent is required for major treatments, invasive procedures, and any treatment which may have significant risks.
 S. 2.5 of the Code of Professional Conduct specifically says:

-“(i) Consent for major surgical procedures involving general anaesthesia must be given in writing.
+“(a) Consent for surgical procedures involving general/regional anaesthesia and parenteral sedation must be given in writing.

-(ii) For written consent, a reasonably clear and succinct record of the explanation given should be made in the consent form.
+(b) For written consent, a reasonably clear and succinct record of the explanation given should be made in the consent form.
 The patient, the doctor and the witness (if any) should sign the consent form at the same time.
-Each signatory must specify his/her name and the date of signing next to his/her signature.”
+Each signatory must specify his name and the date of signing next to his signature.”

-Patients have the right to withhold their consent, provided they are competent enough to do so – that is, that they are able to exercise judgment clearly and freely.
-Any refusal must be respected and such refusals must be documented.
+Patients have the right to withhold their consent, provided they are competent to do so.

 According to the MCHK, consent is valid if: